EarthByte/optAPM/README.md

 Note that only those rotations that referenced 000 as their fixed plate will be modified (to include the optimised absolute plate motion).

 You can also optionally remove plates in the plate hierarchy to make it simpler (eg, plates below 701 are typically removed so that 701 directly references 000).
-This can be done using the 'remove_plate_rotations' module in Plate Tectonic Tools ( https://github.com/EarthByte/PlateTectonicTools ) For example:
+This can be done using the 'remove_plate_rotations' module in GPlately ( https://github.com/GPlates/gplately ) For example:

 ```
-  python -m ptt.remove_plate_rotations -u -a 0.1 5 -p 70 4 3 2 1 -o removed_70_4_3_2_1_ -- ...
+  python -m gplately.ptt.remove_plate_rotations -u -a 0.1 5 -p 70 4 3 2 1 -o removed_70_4_3_2_1_ -- ...
 ```

 ...where you replace `...` with all the rotation files in the optimised rotation model.

 ## Plotting results

-After running the workflow and post-processing (although you don't need to run `ptt.remove_plate_rotations` for this), you can plot the trench migration stats and net rotation curves for the non-optimised and any optimised models using the Jupyter notebooks in the `figures/` directory.
+After running the workflow and post-processing (although you don't need to run `gplately.ptt.remove_plate_rotations` for this), you can plot the trench migration stats and net rotation curves for the non-optimised and any optimised models using the Jupyter notebooks in the `figures/` directory.